Raiondesu/casbin-client/README.md

 # Install

-Due to extremely early WIP status of this package, installation is only awailable from github for now:
+Due to extremely early WIP status of this package, installation is only available from github for now:
 ```bash
 npm i github:raiondesu/casbin-client
 # or